 Jim Brown, a home inspector in the Atlanta area, starts off the piece by relaying a story about a home inspector he shadowed when first entering the business.

-Jim Brown, of course, went on to state that using a marble is not a reliable method to uncover serious structural issues in a home.
+Of course, Jim Brown states that using a marble is not a reliable method to uncover serious structural issues in a home.
 The only thing it proves is there might be some settling which happens in every house!

-In my years in the business, I have seen many home sales fall apart because of inspectors that blow common inspection issues out of proportion.
-You know what happens?
+In my years in the business, I have seen many home sales fall apart because inspectors blow common inspection issues out of proportion.
+Do you know what happens?
 The next buyer comes along, and they end up buying the house.
 The second buyer has an inspection too, but none of the same issues are magnified like the first inspector.
 The first buyer ends up losing out on a home they loved.

 Exaggeration of facts is one of the many reasons why a listing agent should attend the home inspection.
 Real Estate agents who don’t attend the inspection are not doing their clients any favors.
 This would be called lousy seller representation!